ibexa/documentation-user/docs/content_management/translate_content.md

 #### Accept translation

 On the review banner, click **Accept** to mark the translation as reviewed and approved.
-The review banner disappears forever and the status changes from **For review** to **Translated**.
+The review banner disappears permanently and the status changes from **For review** to **Translated**.

-Accepting a translation of a content item does not mean that it is published.
+Accepting a translation of a content item does not mean that it's published.
 You still need to save and publish the draft.
 You can also close the draft without publishing.